harum/design-pattern/notes/design-principles.md

 > The facade pattern provide a unified interface to a set of interfaces in a
 > subsystem.
 Facade defines a higher-level interface that makes the subsystem
 > easier to use.

+### Template Method pattern
+> The template method define the skeleton of an algorithm in an operation
+> deffering some steps to subclasses.
+Template Method lets subclasses redefine
+> certain steps of an algorithm without changing the algorithm's structure.

 ## Self notes
 > Should effort go into reuse **above** maintainability and extensibility?
 (I